 - 1.1.2 The preparation of the Nuneaton and Bedworth Borough Plan has been the subject of an integrated Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) (hereafter referred to as SA) in line with the requirements of: - Planning and Compulsory Purchase Act 2004; - Statutory Instrument 2004 No. 1633: The Environmental Assessment of Plans and Programmes Regulations 2004 (SEA Regulations); - Statutory Instrument 2012 No. 767: Town and Country Planning (Local Planning) (England) Regulations 2012; - National Planning Policy Framework (NPPF) formerly PPS 12; and - Planning Policy Guidance (PPG). - 1.1.3 The Sustainability Appraisal has been undertaken by WYG (formerly Alliance Planning) who are highly experienced in completing SAs and SEAs of spatial planning documents.
-WYG/Alliance Planning has been retained to undertake a sustainability assessment of the Borough Plan at each stage in its evolution. - 1.1.4 WYG has also been appointed to undertake a Sustainability Appraisal (incorporating the provisions of the EU SEA Directive) (hereafter referred to as SA) and Habitats Regulations Assessment (HRA) of the Borough Plan Publication Draft.
-The HRA is presented as a separate 'standalone' document.
+WYG/Alliance Planning has been retained to undertake a sustainability assessment of the Borough Plan at each stage in its evolution.
+This included the completion of a Sustainability Appraisal (incorporating the provisions of the EU SEA Directive) (hereafter referred to as SA) and Habitats Regulations Assessment (HRA) of the Borough Plan Submission Draft (January 2017).